Yuven Sundaramoorthy

-Yuven Sundaramoorthy (born February 22, 2003) is an American racing driver.
-He most recently competed in Indy NXT with Abel Motorsports.
+Yuven Sundaramoorthy (born February 22, 2003) is an American racing driver who is currently competing in Indy NXT for Cusick Morgan Motorsports.
 He previously drove for Exclusive Motorsport and Pabst Racing and competed in the US F2000 National Championship, Indian based MRF Challenge, Formula F and F1600 Championship Series.

 Racing career

 USF Pro 2000

 On December 10, 2021, it was announced that Sundaramoorthy would move up to the Indy Pro 2000 Championship with Pabst Racing to compete in the 2022 season.
 He would have three podiums and end up finishing tenth in the standings.

 In late September 2022, Sundaramoorthy announced that he would switch teams from Pabst Racing to drive for Exclusive Autosport for the 2023 season.